huangyingw/vim-snipmate/README.md

 If tlib is enabled, it is used for multisnip (`:h SnipMate-multisnip`).
 It's also required for the `:SnipMateOpenSnippetFiles` command.

+Remember to run `:helptags ALL` once your Vim has loaded SnipMate!

 ## Using SnipMate ##